STILL VELOCITY

 Vitrification proteins for ambient-temperature biologics.

-Tardigrades survive complete desiccation through a class of intrinsically disordered proteins called CAHS — cytoplasmic abundant heat soluble.
+Certain organisms survive complete desiccation through a class of intrinsically disordered proteins.
 These proteins undergo a reversible phase transition from soluble disorder to protective bioglass, physically encasing biological cargo during water loss.
 Upon rehydration, they return to solution and release their payload intact.

 We computationally design synthetic analogs of these proteins — novel sequences with less than 50% identity to any natural protein, engineered to preserve the biophysical properties that drive vitrification while optimizing for manufacturability, stability, and regulatory compatibility.
-Each candidate is simulated using coarse-grained molecular dynamics, scored against two independent frameworks, and ranked for experimental validation.
+Each candidate is computationally simulated, scored, and ranked for experimental validation.

-Four U.S. provisional patents have been filed covering the computational design methodology, the closed-loop discovery system, and novel protein compositions across 28 SEQ IDs.
-Gene synthesis is underway, with experimental characterization expected in Q2 2026.
+More than five U.S. provisional patent applications have been filed covering the computational design methodology, the discovery engine, and novel synthetic protein compositions.
+Over 5,000 candidate sequences have been computationally designed and scored, with a lead panel selected for experimental validation.
+Gene synthesis is underway, with experimental characterization beginning in collaboration with an academic research partner.

 GLOBAL IMPACT